Blog

 - Paracelsus

-As a major component of our physiology as complex organisms, understanding the cardiovascular system is an important step to take if one wants to be an advocate for their own health and well-being.
-Below the components that complete the cardiovascular system are discussed, as well as their main functions and how they work together to promote balance at all times.
+As a major component of our physiology as complex organisms, understanding the cardiovascular system is an important step to take if one wants to be an advocate for one’s own health and well-being.
+Below, the components that complete the cardiovascular system are discussed, as well as their main functions and how they work together to promote balance at all times.

 Main Functions of the Cardiovascular System

 When thinking about what it means to be alive and well, the cardiovascular system is one of the main areas of the body that first comes to mind.
-Often vitality, love, passion, energy, hard work and to some of us, the purity of spirit has been interwoven with the concept of the blood that flows through our veins.
-The heart beat unifies us, being a common denominator between all human beings and taking us back to the time we spent in utero, synonymous with the origins of life and creation.
+Often, vitality, love, passion, energy, hard work, and, to some of us, the purity of spirit has been interwoven with the concept of the blood that flows through our veins.
+The heartbeat unifies us, being a common denominator among all human beings, and takes us back to the time we spent in utero, synonymous with the origins of life and creation.

-Aside from being the primary transport system of oxygen and carbon dioxide, the cardiovascular system also ensures that vital nutrients, hazardous toxins, white blood cells and important cell signals (e.g. inflammatory compounds and hormones) reach their desired destinations.
-Blood vessels also serve to regulate the pH of the body, body temperature as well as blood pressure and overall osmotic pressure of bodily fluids.
+Aside from being the primary transport system of oxygen and carbon dioxide, the cardiovascular system also ensures that vital nutrients, hazardous toxins, white blood cells, and important cell signals (e.g., inflammatory compounds and hormones) reach their desired destinations.
+Blood vessels also serve to regulate the pH of the body, body temperature, blood pressure, and overall osmotic pressure of bodily fluids.

 Without these functions of the vascular system, every other cell in the body would cease to function properly due to poor maintenance and rapid deterioration.
 In light of this, the vascular system is as important as our nervous system in terms of the role it plays in generating our lived experience and sustaining our biological existence.